CGEO97/WeatherScraping/README.md

 # WeatherScraping Tool with Python

 Members of the Group:
-Chiara Georgiadis (17-607-136), David Matern(), Nicolas Hebeisen (17-605-643), Thomas ()
+Chiara Georgiadis (17-607-136), David Matern (21-603-899), Nicolas Hebeisen (17-605-643), Thomas Forrer (16-608-226)

 About

 	This project is part of the Advanced Programming course, conducted at the University of St. Gallen.
-	The goal of the project was to create a weather scraping tool using the predefined website SRF METEO It needs to be noted that the language of the website is German and can't be changed to English.
-	To avoid ambiguity, we refer to the translations paragraph, where keywords of the project are translated.
+	The goal of the project was to create a weather scraping tool using the predefined website SRF METEO It needs to be noted that the language of the website is German and can't be changed to English. --> Anpassen Out in German To avoid ambiguity, we refer to the translations paragraph, where keywords of the project are translated.
 	The project was inspired by the following tutorial: https://www.dataquest.io/blog/web-scraping-tutorial-python/